Ramadan principles for everyday life

 • Protein - Proteins are great for stabilising blood sugars and reducing cravings.
 Choose either lean unprocessed meats or plant-based proteins such as chickpeas, lentils and beans.

-• Carbs & wholegrains - Complex carbs such as wholegrains, sweet potatoes and root veg provide a slow energy release, as well as fibre for preventing constipation and keeping you fuller for longer.
+• Carbs & wholegrains - Choose complex carbs over white carbs where possible - wholegrains, sweet potatoes and root veg provide a slow energy release, and also contain fibre for preventing constipation and keeping you fuller for longer.

 • Essential fats - Avocado, extra virgin olive oil, nuts, seeds and oily fish are important for healthy cells and hormones as well as supporting absorption of nutrients.